Spec Marketplace Progress Security GitHub

 Security

-SAST, DAST, dependency scanning, secret detection, license gates, CIS benchmarks.
+SAST, DAST, dependency scanning, secret detection, license gates, benchmark checks.

 One binary.
 Three modes.

 Same config.
 Same extensions.
 Same results.
-Scale when you need to.
+Scale up only when you need to.

 01